airpair/getting-started-with-event-data-and-keenio/post.md

 ![Entity Data vs. Event Data](https://raw.githubusercontent.com/markoshust/keen-getting-started/master/images/08.png)

 Event data is schemaless (compared to entity data which is normalized & relational), and it can also contain much more information than is typically tied to a specific entity.
-The denormalized and schemaless nature of event data is necessary for scaling at a very high volume and for more efficeint data analysis.
+The denormalized and schemaless nature of event data is necessary for scaling at a very high volume and for more efficient data analysis.

 ## Why Keen.io?